The following are frequently asked questions.

 Is there a Python interface?

-An official Python interface is currently under development and will likely be released by the end of 2017.
+An official Python interface was released in January 2018 with version 1.4.
 An unofficial Python interface, which is not compatible with the official version, has been developed independently by researchers at the Institute of Physics at the Czech Academy of Sciences and Ghent University, and maintained by Filip Dominec.
 Unfortunately, this interface has a number of shortcomings including missing support for geometric objects, lack of high-level abstractions for low-level functionality, and limited documentation.
-These will all be addressed in the official interface.
+The official interface addresses all these issues.